This Mum Hurt Her Baby to Make 'Voices' in Her Head Stop

 - Recent and sudden changes in the mood

-- Feeling of hopelessness, guilt, or even helplessness
+- The feeling of hopelessness, guilt, or even helplessness

 - Suicidal thoughts